- Home

 - State Pension

-Alternatively, if you’d like advice on your private pension, we’ve partnered with independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial advisor.
+If you’re considering seeking professional financial advice on the options available to you, we’ve partnered with nationwide Chartered independent advice firm Fidelius to offer Rest Less members a free initial consultation with a qualified financial adviser.
 There’s no obligation, however if the adviser feels you’d benefit from paid financial advice, they’ll talk you through how that works and the charges involved.

 How much is the UK State Pension?

-In the UK, the amount of State Pension you’ll get depends on how many years you’ve paid National Insurance (NI) for and when you reached State Pension age.
+In the UK, the amount of State Pension you’ll get depends on how many years you’ve paid National Insurance (NI) for and when you reach State Pension age.
 There are currently two State Pension systems: one for people who reached State Pension age before April 6th 2016 and one for those who reached State Pension age on or after this date.

-The weekly State Pension amount for the current 2023/24 tax year is:
+The weekly State Pension amount for the current 2025/26 tax year is:

-You can find out everything you need to know about the State Pension in our guide How the State Pension works.
+You can find out everything you need to know about the state pension in our guide How the State Pension works.

 When can you get your State Pension in the UK?